 Within the clinical setting of the K-12 classroom, teacher candidates engage in experiences that link theoretical learning to classroom contexts and learning opportunities.
 They use these clinical experiences to enrich their university coursework and to reflect on their role as a teacher and learner in the classroom setting.
-During these experiences at the EDU 300 level and above, teacher candidates are observed by university supervisors, who provide feedback on candidates' teaching and facilitate reflective conversations that guide professional growth, along with supporting the candidate and mentor as a co-teaching pair.
+During these experiences at the EDU 300 level and above, teacher candidates are observed by university supervisors, who provide feedback on candidates' teaching and facilitate reflective conversations that guide professional growth, along with supporting the candidate and mentor.